yargs/yargs/docs/api.md

 require('yargs').parse([ '-x', '1', '-y', '2' ])
 ````

-If you prefer, you can use `.then()` to create a promise that is resolved with `argv` and the text to output:
+If you prefer, you can use `.then()` to create a promise that is resolved with `argv` and the program's help text:

 ```javascript
 require('yargs').then({argv, output} => ...)